- M3AAWG Malware playlist on YouTube

 Public Policy Comments

-Response to the December 5, 2011 ICANN report from the ICANN WHOIS Policy Review Team
+Response to the final report from the ICANN WHOIS Policy Review Team

 Submitted to U.S. Congress committees on the judiciary in December 2011